-- 1. Reference is made to the Balancing and Settlement Code for the Electricity Industry in Great Britain dated BETTA Effective Date and, in particular, to the definitions of "Code of Practice" in Annex X-1 thereof. - 2.
+- 1. Reference is made to the Balancing and Settlement Code for the Electricity Industry in Great Britain and, in particular, to the definition of "Code of Practice" in Annex X-1 thereof. - 2.
 This Code of Practice shall apply to Metering Systems comprising Metering Equipment that are subject to the requirements of Section L of the Balancing and Settlement Code. - 3.
 This Code of Practice has been approved by the Panel.